United States Army Special Forces selection and training: UW CULEX (Robin Sage): Phase V (4 weeks)

 A Special Forces candidate conducts a pre-mission rehearsal with Army ROTC cadets role playing guerilla fighters during Robin Sage.

-Since 1974, Robin Sage, the culmination exercise for the SFQC, has been the litmus test for soldiers striving to earn the coveted Green Beret.
+Since 1974, the culmination exercise for the SFQC has been "Robin Sage".
 (Prior to 1974, similar exercises were held under the name Devil's Arrow, Swift Strike, and Guerrilla USA.)
 During Robin Sage, held across 15 rural North Carolina counties, soldiers put all of the skills they learned throughout the SFQC to the test in an unconventional-warfare training exercise.

 The exercise, broken into two phases, puts students on their first SFODA.
 The SFODA is trained, advised, and mentored throughout the exercise—from mission receipt through planning and infiltration.
 During the first week, the students are taught the necessary skills to survive and succeed in an Unconventional Warfare (UW) environment using the small group instruction teaching method.
 The remaining three weeks focus on their planning and application during Robin Sage.

 The students are placed into an environment of political instability characterized by armed conflict to force soldiers to exercise individual and collective problem-solving.
 A key to the success of the Robin Sage training is its real-world feel by the use of guerrilla forces.
 The SFODA must assess the combat effectiveness of the G-forces, then trains them in basic individual tasks from each of the MOSs as well as collective tasks in basic small-unit tactics, while remaining responsive to asymmetrical challenges.
 Just as language plays a key role in all other phases of the pipeline, language skills will be put to the test during Robin Sage.
 During this training, the SFODA must demonstrate their knowledge of UW doctrine and operational techniques.